About Grace Gidman: Author of Willomina Tip

 Thankfully, God got me back on track with a story.
 Just after high school graduation, I mustered the courage to write a Sleeping Beauty retelling about a very broken person loved by someone she was entirely unworthy of, someone strong enough to break a curse she had chosen.

 But that’s the power of a good story, right?
-It’s always been that way.
-For all of human history, we have been inspired, taught, and remembered through stories.
-That story can unfold on a screen, a page, or around a campfire; we are magnetically attracted to the journey of a character facing darkness and obstacles to reach the light.
+It’s always been that way, right?
+We are magnetically drawn to follow a character’s journey as they face darkness and obstacles to reach the light.

 Willomina Tip has been in the making for my whole life, although I just met her a few years ago.
 As a character, she represents all of us.
-She’s not a superhuman genius warrior.
-She’s not rich or famous.
-She’s just a normal person trying to make her way through a dark and scary world, and she gets lost along the way.
+She’s not a superhuman genius warrior, nor is she rich or famous.
+Willomina is just a normal person trying to make her way through a dark, scary world, and sometimes she gets lost.

 But you know how she finds her way through?
 By remembering who she is and who she belongs to.
 See, that’s what I have discovered is the secret to this adventure called life.
 You can’t stop people from making bad choices that hurt you, or keep obstacles from landing on your path.
 But you can hold onto who you are and who you belong to.
 True identity gives us the courage and the perseverance to overcome all the odds.